mantoni/min-webdriver/README.md

 #### Usage with Microsoft Edge browser

-For the time being, MS Edge currently doesn't support `asyncPolling` set to `true`.
+To configure edge use `{ "name": "microsoftedge" }`.
+For the time being, MS Edge doesn't support `asyncPolling` set to `true`.
 If you want to test with that browser you must set `asyncPolling` to `false`.

 ## Compatibility